Potential Saints draft targets at quarterback

 - < PREV Preview: LSU continues SEC play with series at Kentucky

-- NEXT > Renewal of Saints Hall of Fame Celebrity Golf Classic set for May 24
+- NEXT > Entries remain for Saints Hall of Fame Celebrity Golf Classic set for May 24

 Born and raised in the New Orleans area, Rene Nadeau has been involved in sports ever since his earliest memories.
 Rene played basketball, wrestled, ran track, and was an All-District running back in football at John F. Kennedy High School.
 He went on to be a member of the LSU football program, developing a passion for the game in even…